ipv6-feet-under/WriteUps-HTB-retired/Ready/README.md

 root:
 -------------------

-to get a better shell we can use:
+To get a better shell we can use:
 ```
 python3 -c 'import pty; pty.spawn("/bin/bash")'
 ```